Ocean Victory Review and Specifications

-The ship has a total of 20 pairs of connecting cabins (balconied) that can be booked as one stateroom for up to 6 persons.
-This makes them perfect for traveling families.
-The boat has no wheelchair-accessible cabins (for passengers with disabilities).
+The ship has a total of 20 pairs of connecting rooms (balconied cabins) that can be booked as one "family stateroom" for up to 6 persons.
+There are no wheelchair-accessible cabins (suitable for passengers with disabilities).

 Ocean Victory wiki

 Ocean Victory is the first Infinity-Class (ULSTEIN-designed) vessel chartered by Albatros Expeditions - followed by Ocean Albatros (chartered for Antarctic season 2022-2023).
 The ship-chartering agreement includes a deal with the Miami-based company CMI Leisure Management.
 Ship management services include staffing, hotel services, housekeeping, onboard food and beverages, purchasing supplies, logistics.
 CMI Leisure is among world's leading companies providing small-ship management services.